There’s simply no denying it. Colorado is an outdoors person’s paradise.

 5. Bear Creek Lake Park.

-Bear Creek Lake Park is in the City of Lakewood, is a great place to observe wildlife and hit the numerous trails, biking trails, horse trails or enjoy waterways.
-To the east, you’ll find the William F. Hayden Park, and Red Rocks is not too far away.
-Bear Creek Trail runs through the park, connecting downtown Denver’s Confluence Park to the foothills of the Rockies via a mixture of urban scape, woodlands and meadows.
+Bear Creek Lake Park in the city of Lakewood is a great place to observe wildlife.
+While you’re there, you can hit numerous hiking trails, biking trails, horse trails, or enjoy waterways.
+To the east, you’ll find the William F. Hayden Park and Red Rocks not too far away.
+Bear Creek Trail runs through the park, connecting downtown Denver’s Confluence Park to the foothills of the Rockies via a mixture of urban scape, woodlands, and meadows.

 Denver’s proximity to hiking trails is outstanding – there’s also the Boulder, Castle Rock, Ft Collins areas to consider (and so much more)!
 Choose the neighborhood that best suits you and your family, knowing hiking trails are easily within an hour’s distance!
 That’s why we love Denver!